Keeping more customers in your installed base is a sure-fire way to grow more quickly and handsomely increase profits.

 - Build the business case for customer retention initiatives.
 Improving customer retention can be as simple as making it an executive priority or it can involve investing in new initiatives.
 Understanding the costs and benefits of customer retention programs allows organizations to appropriately prioritize investments.

-- retention rates vary by customer segment.
+- Understand how customer retention rates vary by customer segment.
 By analyzing how customer retention differs by classification, companies can determine which customer segments are and are not being effectively addressed.
 More importantly, segment analysis allows organizations to appropriately allocate resources to their most valuable customers.

 - Use customer retention analysis to validate product value.
 Information gained by analyzing customer retention data can validate current product offerings while also identify gaps and opportunities.